[HISTORY: Adopted by the Town Board of the Town of Brookhaven 6-16-1987 by L.L. No. 7-1987. Amendments noted where applicable.]

 Duplicates.
 When a temporary or approved license that has been issued pursuant to this chapter is lost, stolen, altered, mutilated or missing, it shall be replaced immediately with a duplicate, and the prescribed fee shall be paid for such replacement.
 The word "duplicate" shall be stamped across the face of the duplicate license, and such license shall bear the same number as the original.

-The annual fee for each vehicle requiring a license to transport waste oil shall be $50, and for each renewal thereof, the fee shall also be the amount of $50.
+The annual fee for each vehicle requiring a license to transport waste oil shall be established by Town Board resolution, and for each renewal thereof, the fee shall also be as established by Town Board resolution.

-The fee for issuing a duplicate license shall be $2.
+The fee for issuing a duplicate license shall be established by Town Board resolution.

-The fee required for filing each application shall be $25.
+The fee required for filing each application shall be established by Town Board resolution.
 If the application is disapproved, the filing fee shall be retained to cover the cost of processing.
 If the application is approved, the filing fee shall be credited to the total fee.

 Denial.
 A license shall be denied if: